-If you are at average risk for colon cancer, you probably will only need a screening colonoscopy once every ten years.
-That's why it is important that you receive a quality colonoscopy every time.
-You want to be certain that your colon is free of any precancerous polyps that could develop into cancer.
+Those at average risk for colon cancer probably won’t need a colon cancer screening colonoscopy but once every 10 years.
+That's why it is important that people receive a quality colonoscopy every time.
+Meaning, no one should leave their colonoscopy uncertain that their colon is free of precancerous polyps that could develop into colon cancer.

 Cecal intubation rate refers to how often a physician sees the entire colon.
 The colonoscope should be advanced all the way to the cecum to allow visualization of the entire colon.
-A physician’s cecal intubation rate should be greater than 95 percent for screening colonoscopies, so you may ask your gastroenterologist, “What is your cecal intubation rate?”
+A physician’s cecal intubation rate should be greater than 95 percent for screening colonoscopies, so make sure to ask a gastroenterologist, “What is your cecal intubation rate?”

 The final measure of a quality colonoscopy is withdrawal time.
-Colonoscopies require time and patience as your gastroenterologist scopes your entire colon from cecum to rectum for adenomas or polyps.
+Colonoscopies require time and patience as the gastroenterologist scopes the entire colon from cecum to rectum for adenomas or colon polyps.
 Withdrawal time refers to how quickly the colonoscope is removed from the colon once the scope reaches the cecum, the farthest point in the colon.
-You should ask your gastroenterologist, “What is your average withdrawal time for a colonoscopy?”
-The minimum time should be six minutes, so look for a doctor with a longer average withdrawal time than six minutes.
-This is associated with a higher ADR.
+The minimum time should be six minutes, so look for a GI specialist with a longer average withdrawal time than six minutes, which is associated with a higher ADR.
+Ask the gastroenterologist, “What is your average withdrawal time for a colonoscopy?”

-You also have your own set of responsibilities in assuring a quality colonoscopy.
-You must take time to read the bowel preparation instructions from your selected gastroenterologist and follow those guidelines to the letter.
-To give your doctor the best view of your colon, your bowel must be completely clear of debris and waste.
-Your thorough preparation partnered with your doctor’s expertise will ensure a quality colonoscopy.
-As we all celebrate Colon Cancer Awareness Month together, let’s commit to increasing the nationwide screening rate by scheduling a screening colonoscopy in March.
+Patients must also follow a set of responsibilities in assuring a quality colonoscopy.
+They must take time to read the colonoscopy prep instructions given from the gastroenterologist and follow those guidelines entirely.
+To give the doctor the best view of the colon, the bowel must be completely clear of debris and waste.
+The thorough preparation partnered with the doctor’s expertise will ensure a quality colonoscopy.